Are you working hard to write creative, quality articles, only to find out that people are not paying attention?

 So, lots of people are struggling to get people to read beyond the headline and to share their articles on social media platforms.
 This guide will help.

 Not all blog posts are created equal.
 Some posts produce outstanding results, while others fizzle out.
 But, most content marketers keep trying.
 According to Curata, 71% of marketers spend more money on content marketing each year.

 If you want to increase user engagement on your blog, generate more social shares, acquire more customers and drive sales, try switching content strategies to the data-driven blog post.

 Here are five simple steps to creating data-driven blog content.
 These are the exact strategies that I use to write all of the content on NeilPatel.com and they’ll work for you, too.

 Download these 24 market research tools that you can use while writing your next blog post.

 Step #1: Understand What a Data-Driven Post Is

 Having built three successful blogs through content marketing, I’m not new to writing.
 A few years ago, I began to see a different kind of engagement with my readers.
-They were spending 30 minutes to a full hour reading my posts.
+They were spending anywhere from 30 minutes to a full hour reading my posts.

 With consistent publication of high-quality, data-driven blog posts, you can grow your blog to 100,000 readers within two years.